brave/browser-laptop/docs/state.md

-    'general.downloads.default-save-path': string, // default path for saving files 'general.autohide-menu': boolean, // true if the Windows menu should be autohidden 'general.disable-title-mode': boolean, // true if title mode should always be disabled 'search.default-search-engine': string, // name of search engine, from js/data/searchProviders.js 'search.offer-search-suggestions': boolean, // true if suggestions should be offered from the default search engine when available.
+    'general.downloads.default-save-path': string, // default path for saving files 'general.autohide-menu': boolean, // true if the Windows menu should be autohidden 'general.disable-title-mode': boolean, // true if title mode should always be disabled 'general.check-default-on-startup': boolean, // true to check whether brave is default browser on startup 'general.is-default-browser': boolean, // true if brave is default browser 'search.default-search-engine': string, // name of search engine, from js/data/searchProviders.js 'search.offer-search-suggestions': boolean, // true if suggestions should be offered from the default search engine when available.
     'tabs.switch-to-new-tabs': boolean, // true if newly opened tabs should be focused immediately